B33Boy/Personal_Site/_posts/2020-06-15-reducing-dimensionality-of-data.md

 The problem with autoencoders comes with difficulty in optimizing weights for deeper networks.
 Large weight initializations lead to poor minima, and small initializations lead to tiny gradients that do not change much.
 This is commonly known as the exploding/vanishing gradient problem.

-##### Boltzmann Machines
+##### Boltzmann Machines & Pretraining
-This paper proposes that binary vectors (that represent images) can be modelled using a restricted Boltzmann machine that is two-layer network with inter-layer connections but no intra-layer connections.
+This paper proposes that stochastic binary vectors (that represent images) can be connected to stochastic binary feature detectors via symmetrically weighted connections in a restricted Boltzmann machine.
+A RBM is a two-layer network with inter-layer connections but no intra-layer connections.
 In the case presented, Boltzmann machines connect visible units $v$ (the pixels) with hidden units $h$ (the features).

 The network assigns a probability to each image by an energy function: $E(v, h) = -\sum_{i \in pixels} b_{i}v_{i} - \sum_{j \in features} b_{j}h_{j} - \sum_{i, j} v_{i}h_{j}w_{ij}$